Pennsylvania Oversize / Overweight Trucking Permits Rules and Requirement

 Pennsylvania oversize permits phone number: 630-222-5770

-Chicago Permit makes it simple to get your Pennsylvania Oversize Permits and Pennsylvania Overweight Permits.
+Compare Transport LLC makes it simple to get your Pennsylvania Oversize Permits and Pennsylvania Overweight Permits.
 We offer help with Pennsylvania oversize overweight permits requirements, Pennsylvania oversize overweight permits online, Pennsylvania Single Trip Permits, Pennsylvania Annual Permits, and Pennsylvania Overhang Permits.
 Need assistance with the Pennsylvania oversize overweight permits form, costs, or login?
 We’re here for you.
 We also handle fuel and trip permits for Pennsylvania quickly and affordably.
-Start your permit process today with Chicago Permit!
+Start your permit process today with Compare Transport LLC!

 - Length: A 53 feet semitrailer is allowed, provided the distance from the kingpin to the center of the rear axle group does not exceed 41 feet.
 If the truck and trailer combination is legally sized without the load, no permit is needed if the total length is 70 feet or less.
 For non-divisible loads, permits are not required if the overall length is 85 feet or less.
 There are no restrictions on overhang for non-divisible items such as beams, pipes, utility poles, or construction materials.